 Visit our Volunteer pages to learn more!

-HDA depends on financial donations to make our work possible.
-The funding we receive helps eastern Kentucky families have homes they can afford and that they can take pride and comfort in forever.
+HDA depends on our funders and financial donations to make our work possible.
+The funding and the gifts we receive from our donors help eastern Kentucky families have homes they can afford and that they can take pride and comfort in forever.
 To find out more about how to support our work, please visit our Giving pages.

 We also have a special program called Hope Building, which offers paid, on-the-job training in home construction to men and women in recovery.
 This is a three-year, grant-funded program that is currently in its second year.
 The program builds homes that are then sold on the open market.
-Proceeds from the sales of these homes fund the training and is intended to help us continue the program beyond the life of the grant.
-To donate materials or to support the program financially, click here.
+Proceeds from the sale of these homes fund the training and is intended to help us continue the program beyond the life of the grant.
+To donate materials or to support the program financially, please email our Hope Building Director.

-For vehicle donations, please visit Donate A Vehicle page.
+For vehicle donations, please visit our Donate A Vehicle page.

-If you'd like to know more about Planned Giving and leaving gifts of support to HDA in your will, please click here.
-(COMING SOON!)
+If you'd like to know more about Planned Giving and leaving gifts of support to HDA in your will, please email our Director of Development & Communications.

-HDA relies on gifts from individuals, funders, supporters, volunteers, corporations, and others from across our region and all over the country to help Appalachian Kentucky families in need of safe, high quality, affordable homes.
+HDA relies on donations from individuals, foundations and corporations, event sponsors, supporters, volunteers, and others from across our region and all over the country to help Appalachian Kentucky families in need of safe, high quality, affordable homes.
 All donations of any amount are deeply appreciated.

 Restricted donations (donations marked for a specific purpose) are used for a program, project, or event of the donor's choosing.